How to visit Yala National Park on safari: A complete guide

 Yala National Park safari costs & budgeting tips

-When we did our safari, we were travelling with some close friends from Sri Lanka, so we had a private jeep for us and our travelling companions.
+When we did our safari, we were travelling with some close friends from Sri Lanka, so we had a private jeep for our travelling companions and us.

-If you’re travelling as a family or group, you can split the cost of using 1 jeep between the group of you.
+If you’re travelling as a family or group, you can split the cost of using one jeep between the group.

 Budgeting tips

 We’d always recommend paying the driver a tip, especially if you enjoyed the safari.
-We would recommend tipping around $5-$10, depending on their level of service.
+We’d recommend tipping around $5–$10, depending on the level of service.

 Make sure you factor this into your budget.

-Do your research prior to booking anything, check that the park fees are included within the initial price.
-The worst thing to happen is that you’re surprised with additional costs you hadn’t factored beforehand.
+Make sure to do your homework before booking and double-check that the park fees are covered in the price.
+The worst thing to happen is that you’re surprised by additional costs you hadn’t factored in beforehand.

-Some companies will offer free pick up and drop off, take advantage of this, providing the company is reliable and reputable.
+Some companies include free pick-up and drop-off.
+Definitely use it if the company is reliable and reputable.

-And finally, to save time and transport costs, stay near to the park.
+Finally, to save time and transport costs, it’s best to stay near the park.
 This will leave your experience more relaxed and less tiring.
-Especially after a long journey getting to the park and then being stuck on a jeep for another half day or full day.
+It’s even more important if you’ve had a long trip to the park and still have a half or full-day jeep safari ahead of you.

 Many stay in Tissamaharama or on the south coast for convenience.